 I first came across her downstairs in my well chronicled tales, or tails, of numerous fur and one single, loudly insistent feather here at the stead.
 When I’d go into the kitchen after a come home to say Hi to Celie I would see the Memes, hear her first actually, a smoking cats rasp, if cats smoked, walking at me with those sticks, no bends of cat knees, in as much of a rush as a Mimi could muster.

-“Hello Mimi” followed with a pickup and a grabbing, untrusting claws clutching a shirt.
+“Hey Mimi” followed with reticent receiving of a pet and a pickup and a grabbing, untrusting claws clutching a shirt.

 “It’s Ok kid … no grabs”

 As Celie and I talked, a Mimi in my arms, she would relax and even, on occasion, fall asleep.
 I hated to put her back down before I made my upstairs to a Steve.

 Before this world’s pandemic upside down when a small percentage, as we’re told to try and make us feel better, brought such a great percentage of sadness and loss and so much fear I did high School Football games for Spectrum Sports walking the sidelines along with the game’s action.
 There are two things I’ve missed in all of this.
 The normalcy of baseball (this past asterisk season not included), the schedule, the readings of my Bucco’s happenings, the current but still genuine connection to the past that only baseball can bring and those sidelines.
 Who could ask for more than your world, my world taking a break, if for only a few hours in crisp, sometimes biting Fall air?
 Walking sidelines and feeling oh so cool with a headset, doing important looking stuff for a live broadcast?

 Me response: ??